jonnor/machinehearing/europython2021/presentation.md

 ![](./img/soundsensing-solution.svg.png){width=100%}

 ::: notes

+Soundsensing is a company that focuses on audio and machine learning.

 We provide easy-to-use IoT sensors that can continiously measure sound, and use Machine Learning to extract interesting information.